ashleydavis/rfsd-web-page-eleventy/src/chapter-1.md

 ## 1.8.4 Manage complexity, avoid complication

 Have you ever felt overwhelmed by the complexity of your codebase?
-Or maybe that it has grown complicated out of control.
+Or maybe that it has grown so complicated that it's out of control.
 Did you know that there is a difference between complexity and complication?

 The inescapable destiny of modern software development is complexity.